just1ck/just1ck/README.md

 Nikita BAranov

-Middle QA qa engineer/Automation QA (Java/Selenium)
+-Middle QA qa engineer/Automation QA (Java/Selenium)

-Java front-end developer(for myself)
+-Java front-end developer(for myself)

 Here are some ideas to get you started: